slz2003/RFCScope-/Errata_filtering/Result_manual/9762-3/packetizer_raw_output.md

 In Section 3 of RFC9762, update the PIO entry to reference RFC4861 (or both RFC4861 and RFC4862) to clearly delineate the definition of the on‐wire format.

-**Severity:** Low
-  *Basis:* The misreference is unlikely to cause severe issues but can lead to minor confusion regarding the proper normative source for the option format.

-**Confidence:** High

-**Experts mentioning this issue:**

-- CrossRFC: Issue-1
-- Terminology: Issue-1

 ---